Vampo7152/mernn/README.md

    4.   `npm run dev` in root and it should work fine.

 ### ping me up if you get any error around.
-Though I don't get any error most of the time, others do get it sometim.
+Though I don't get any error most of the time, others do get it sometime.